CMC-QCL/A-hands-on-introduction-to-Machine-Learning-using-Python-on-Kaggle/README.md

 > Your confirmation ticket email has a link, “View and manage your order online.”
 Follow that link and cancel your ticket.

 Q: Should I be affiliated with CMC?
 > Yes.
-The workshops will also be open to all Claremont Colleges if there’s more seats left.
+The workshops will also be open to all Claremont Colleges if there are more seats left.

 Q: What is Kaggle?
 > Kaggle is a cloud platform for data science and machine learning community.
 Competitions, data sets, and computing resources are available for free.
 Check it out -- [Kaggle website](http://www.kaggle.com).